 When adding newly purchased or adopted hermit crabs to an existing colony, for the long-term health of all, we at CSJ recommend a 30 day quarantine period in an isolation tank.
 Placing newly purchased or adopted hermit crabs into an existing healthy colony without a quarantine period risks the unnecessary exposure of your healthy hermits to shell disease or parasites.

-If you are just starting out with hermit crabs and do not have an existing colony or crabitat in place, use of the PPS Reduction Method will allow you to monitor your new crabs for 30 days and bring them slowly up to ideal environmental conditions.
+If you are just starting out with hermit crabs and do not have an existing colony or crabitat in place, use of the PPDS Reduction Method will allow you to monitor your new crabs for 30 days and bring them slowly up to ideal environmental conditions.

-The PPS Reduction Method should be used with all newly purchased crabs unless you have visually confirmed that they are from a setup with sufficient heat and humidity.
-This is a 30-day process, allowing sufficient time to identify signs of illness or parasites, and reduces the number of hermit crab deaths due to PPS, most of which occur within the first month but can occur up to eighteen months post-purchase.
-The first molt for a hermit crab in your care is the biggest hurdle in overcoming Post-Purchase Syndrome.
+The PPDS Reduction Method should be used with all newly purchased crabs unless you have visually confirmed that they are from a setup with sufficient heat and humidity.
+This is a 30-day process, allowing sufficient time to identify signs of illness or parasites, and reduces the number of hermit crab deaths due to PPDS, most of which occur within the first month but can occur up to eighteen months post-purchase.
+The first molt for a hermit crab in your care is the biggest hurdle in overcoming Post-Purchase Death Syndrome.

 For adoptive hermits coming from an ideal environment, quarantine conditions should be set at recommended heat and humidity levels for an established crabitat.
 However we still recommend the use of shallow substrate to allow for easy visual inspection.
 If you prefer to allow them to dig down, plan to quarantine for 60 days instead.